Dr Agnieszka Tymula

 |Curriculum vitae||Curriculum vitae|

-Agnieszka Tymula is a decision-scientist who uses experimental and traditional theoretical economic tools in her research.
+Agnieszka Tymula is a neuroeconomist who uses experimental and traditional theoretical tools from economics, neuroscience and psychology in her research.
 While studying behavioural/experimental economics and choice theory as a graduate student at Bocconi University and a visiting scholar at Northwestern University, Agnieszka became convinced that understanding the biological constraints of human decision-making will be an effective way to constrain economic theory and experiments.
-In order to further explore this, Agnieszka joined the Society for Neuroeconomics and became a post-doctoral researcher in Prof Paul Glimcher’s lab at the Center for Neuroeconomics at New York University.
+In order to further explore this, Agnieszka joined the Society for Neuroeconomics and spent 2010-2013 as a post-doctoral researcher at the Institute for the Interdisciplinary Study of Decision Making at New York University, which she remains affiliated with till now.
 She joined the University of Sydney in July 2013.

 - Behavioural Economics